evertheoptimist/evertheoptimist.github.io/articles/the-day-before-surgery.md

 Hyeon

-# Posting to College Confidential

-Subject: My diagnosis of advanced cancer: how to help my kids
+## My diagnosis of advanced cancer: how to help my kids

+*Sunday, December 12, 2010*
+&middot;
+*posted to College Confidential*

 [college confidential is a message board used by college applicants, students and their parents.
 Hyeon posted this message using Sunriseeast as her pen name.]